api3dao/old-api3-docs/docs/next/tutorials/airnode-starter.md

 1. Deploy an Airnode on Ropsten.
 1. Making a request to the deployed Airnode in a contract.

-You can skip the first step and use the Airnode that we have deployed.
-It is recommended that you read the contents of the scripts as you run them, and read the entire readme before starting.
+You can skip the first step and use a pre-deployed Airnode.
+It is recommended that you read the contents of the scripts as you run them, fought in the scripts directory of the airnode-starter project.
+Also read this entire tutorial before starting.

 ::: tip
  Check out the source code in the [airnode-starter](https://github.com/api3dao/airnode-starter) project.